bytedeck/bytedeck/ReadMe.md

 #### Runniing the server!
 `./src/manage.py runserver`

-Segmentation Fault?  try running it again... got to 127.0.0.1:8000 to see if it worked!
+Segmentation Fault?  try running it again...
+In your browser go to [127.0.0.1:8000] to see if it worked!